flame/blis/docs/KernelsHowTo.md

        cntx_t*    restrict cntx
      );
 ```
-This function simply queries a microkernel function pointer from the context specified by `cntx`.
-Note that in the case of either method of calling the microkernel, `cntx` must be a valid pointer.
-(Passing in `NULL` will *not* result in a default context being used.)

 The `gemm` microkernel, sometimes simply referred to as "the BLIS microkernel" or "the microkernel", performs the following operation: